hayabinyousef/java-2D-Drawing-assignment/README.md

 - Transformations are applied to scale and position the artwork
 - Colors are manually assigned for different parts of the illustration
 - Rendering adapts to the window size

-## How to Run
-1. Ensure Java is installed
-2. Compile and run

 ```bash
 javac Dora.java